mahanliaghatmand/Language_Detection_Predict/README.md

 | Train Accuracy | 1.0 |
 | Test Accuracy | 0.5 |

-> ⚠️ **Note:** The large gap between train accuracy (1.0) and test accuracy (0.5) indicates **overfitting**.
-The model has likely memorized the training data rather than learning generalizable patterns.
-Consider the following improvements:
-> - Increase and diversify the dataset
-> - Use cross-validation during training

 ### How to Run
 This project is provided as a **Jupyter Notebook**.